Torii school: History

 The Torii style truly emerged with Torii Kiyonobu I, who came to Edo in 1687.
 The Torii family had already been active in the kabuki world, in Osaka, for several generations at this point.

+The school's founder, Torii Kiyomoto (1645–1702), whose real name was Kondō, was an Osaka kabuki actor known as Shōshichi Torii who also painted advertising posters for his own theatrical troupe; none of his works survive today.
+He settled in Edo in 1687 together with his twenty-four-year-old son Shōbei, later known as Torii Kiyonobu I (1664–1729), and in 1690 produced the first poster for the Ichimura-za theatre, establishing a professional kabuki-poster style that his son would later refine.
+Father and son together founded a painting school that would come to dominate the production of kabuki posters and promotional material well into the 20th century.

 He studied under Yoshida Hanbei and Hishikawa Moronobu, and brought a kabuki sensibility to their artistic styles.
 Moronobu's work was already dramatic and energetic, but Kiyonobu added to this with a further emphasis on action, and on the types of poses (see mie) and aesthetics one would see on the kabuki stage.
 For many years, Kiyonobu and his actor father Torii Kiyomoto produced primarily theater signboards, book illustrations, and promotional materials for the theaters.

 It was not until 1700 that the Torii began to create full-size paintings and prints that could be interpreted as independent works of art.
 Many still depicted actors and the kabuki world, and could therefore be construed as serving as promotional materials.
 But by this time Kiyonobu, and his successor Torii Kiyonobu II, were also producing paintings and prints of courtesans, erotic scenes, and sumo.

 Even as the Torii school expanded, and began to produce works in the increasingly popular form of paintings and prints, the core purpose of the clan remained the production of billboards, posters, and other theatrical works.
 As such, Kiyonobu, and the heads of the clan after him, worked primarily on these types of works, leaving relatively few paintings and prints.